pgsdesign/Sovereign_School/README.md

 	Currently parents pay with cash or check.

 	Soon we will add the ability for parents to log into a PowerSchool SIS Parent Portal and pay (currently they can only fill out forms and see fees and balances).
 	Vanco/RevTrak is the credit card and web interface company.
 	Their stuff links to our current student information system in PowerSchool SIS.
-	The parent will get routed to their website for the credit card payment and then they fees are marked paid in PowerSchool SIS.
+	The parent will get routed to their website for the credit card payment Fees are marked paid in PowerSchool SIS.
 	Need to incorporate a pathway for a Strike-like ability for parents to send the school dollars and we receive dollars We use the bitcoin rails to avoid the 3.9% fee from Vanco.